 Terms to Know

 - Blood-Alcohol Concentration (BAC): The concentration of alcohol in one's bloodstream, which is used to determine a motorist's level of alcohol impairment.
+Sometimes this is reported as Breath Alcohol Content (BrAC) if the testing procedure involves breath samples.

 - Drug Recognition Experts: Officers specially trained to determine the drug impairment of a DUI suspect.